-The CEO is the highest management level responsible for ESG and climaterelated issues and is responsible for assurance of both assessing and managing climate-related risks and opportunities.
-The Head of ESG & Quality reports directly to the CEO of the Group.
-Lerøy considers this way of working highly effective taking into consideration the proximity of decision-making and ability to influence decisions regarding climaterelated issues.
+The CEO is the highest management level responsible for ESG and climate-related issues.
+The CEO is responsible for ensuring that climate-related risks and opportunities are adequately assessed and managed.
+The Head of ESG & Quality reports directly to the Group's CEO.
+Lerøy considers this way of working highly effective, taking into consideration the proximity of decision-making and ability to influence decisions regarding climate-related issues.

-The ESG & Quality Department manages climate-related issues on a daily basis.
-The department plays a central role regarding management, coordination, and reporting of climate-related issues.
-The team dedicated to climate-related issues provides oversight, support, and coordination regarding climaterelated matters across the Group, as well as reporting on ESG and climaterelated issues both internally and externally.
+The ESG & Quality Department manages climaterelated issues on a daily basis.
+The department plays a central role in the management, coordination, and reporting of climate-related issues.
+The team dedicated to climate-related issues provides oversight, support, and coordination regarding climate-related matters across the Group, is responsible for reporting on ESG and climate-related issues both internally and externally.
 Each company in the Group is responsible for implementing climate-related actions (incl. monitoring and reporting) in their respective areas.
 Climate-related data is collected from the companies in the Group and is communicated both internally and externally.

-Lerøy has defined various ESG related KPIs and a number of these are audited annually (please, visit our Annual report 2022 for complete overview).
-Two of the Group's strategic KPIs are related to the Group's emissions of greenhouse gases.
-The Group's management team reviews climate related KPIs monthly.
-Strategic projects related to reduction of greenhouse gas emissions have been initiated in order to achieve the goals that have been set.
-These projects address our most significant emission areas: sustainable fish feed, transportation, and alternative fuel sources.
-The Group management team reviews strategic projects on a monthly basis and compiles these with the results achieved.
+Lerøy has defined various ESG-related KPIs and a number of these are audited annually (please, visit our Annual Report 2023 for a complete overview).

+Two of the Group's strategic KPIs address the Group's emissions of greenhouse gases (one directly and the other indirectly).
+The Group's management team reviews climate-related KPIs monthly.
+Strategic projects intended to reduce greenhouse gas emissions have been initiated to ensure the goals are met.
+These projects address our most significant emission areas: sustainable fish feed production, sustainable transportation of goods, and alternative fuel sources.
+The Group management team reviews the progress of strategic projects monthly.
 If necessary, corrective measures are implemented.